allenhurff/cie-titan-madr/docs/adr/0010-load-and-performance-testing.md

-# ADR 10: API Documentation
+# ADR 10: Load/Performance Testing

 ## Context and Problem Statement

-* How will you provide documentation for API consumers?
+*   How will you be confident that the ReadyPitchGo platforms can handle the load from 40,000 teams, 600,000 pitchers with hundreds of millions of logged data points?
+*   What Is your load and performance testing plan?

 ## Decision Drivers <!-- optional -->